 4. General lack of good practices

 The F-Droid client allows multiple repositories to coexist within the same app.
 Many of the issues highlighted above were focused on the main official repository which most of the F-Droid users will use anyway.
 However, having other repositories in a single app also violates the security model of Android which was not designed for this at all.
 The OS expects you to trust an app repository as a single source of apps, yet F-Droid isn’t that by design as it mixes several repositories in one single app.
 This is important because the OS management APIs and features (such as UserManager) are not meant for this and see F-Droid as a single source, so you’re trusting the app client to not mess up far more than you should, especially when the privileged extension comes into the picture.

-As a matter of fact, the new unattended update API from Android 12 that allows seamless app updates for app repositories without privileged access to the system (such an approach is not compatible with the security model) won’t work with F-Droid.
-It should be mentioned that a third-party client called Droid-ify is trying to figure out a way to make it work, although the underlying issues about the F-Droid infrastructure largely remain.
-Indeed, this secure API allowing for unprivileged unattended updates not only requires for the app repository client to target API level 31, but the updated apps also have to at least target API level 29.
+As a matter of fact, the new unattended update API added in API level 31 (Android 12) that allows seamless app updates for app repositories without privileged access to the system (such an approach is not compatible with the security model) won’t work with F-Droid “as is”.
+It should be mentioned that the aforementioned third-party client Neo-Store supports this API, although the underlying issues about the F-Droid infrastructure largely remain.
+Indeed, this secure API allowing for unprivileged unattended updates not only requires for the app repository client to target API level 31, but the apps to be updated also have to at least target API level 29.

 Their client also lacks TLS certificate pinning, unlike Play Store which does that for all connections to Google.
 Certificate pinning is a way for apps to increase the security of their connection to services by providing a set of public key hashes of known-good certificates for these services instead of trusting pre-installed CAs.
 This can avoid some cases where an interception (man-in-the-middle attack) could be possible and lead to various security issues considering you’re trusting the app to deliver you other apps.

 It is an important security feature that is also straightforward to implement using the declarative network security configuration available since Android 7.0 (API level 24).
-See how GrapheneOS pins both root and CA certificates in Auditor for their attestation service:
+See how GrapheneOS pins both root and CA certificates in their app repository client:

 F-Droid also has a problem regarding the adoption of new signature schemes as they held out on the v1 signature scheme (which was horrible and deprecated since 2017) until they were forced by Android 11 requirements to support the newer v2/v3 schemes (v2 was introduced in Android 7.0).
-Quite frankly, this is straight-up bad, and signing APKs with GPG is no better considering how bad PGP and its reference implementation GPG are (even Debian moved away from it).
-F-Droid should fully move on to newer signature schemes, and should completely phase out the legacy signature schemes which are still being used for some apps and metadata.
+Quite frankly, this is straight-up bad, and signing APKs with GPG is no better considering how bad PGP and its reference implementation GPG are (even Debian is trying to move away from it).
+Ideally, F-Droid should fully move on to newer signature schemes, and should completely phase out the legacy signature schemes which are still being used for some apps and metadata.

 It is worth mentioning that their website has (for some reason) always been hosting an outdated APK of F-Droid, and this is still the case today, leading to many users wondering why they can’t install F-Droid on their secondary user profile (due to the downgrade prevention enforced by Android).
 “Stability” seems to be the main reason mentioned on their part, which doesn’t make sense: either your version isn’t ready to be published in a stable channel, or it is and new users should be able to access it easily.